SapnaPanjabi/NewsReaderApp/README.md

 ## About

+NewsReaderApp getting data from newsapi.org and display news category wise using Livedata.
+Along with this, this app will get weather data of current location using weather api.

 ## Features

-* Showing news api datain Recycler View using Livedata
+* Showing news api data in Recycler View using Livedata
 * Showing weather api data in app using Livedata

+LiveData is an observable data holder class.
+Unlike a regular observable, LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
+This awareness ensures LiveData only updates app component observers that are in an active lifecycle state which improves the performance of app.

 ## Screenshots